 What Alcocoden Means

 The alcocoden tells you how the spark of vitality is being fed.
 A strong alcocoden in good condition means the body receives steady fuel: stamina, recovery, resistance, the long arc of resilience.
-A weak or afflicted alcocoden suggests that the spark is harder to keep lit, even when the hyleg itself looks promising.
+A weak or afflicted alcocoden means the spark is harder to keep lit, even when the hyleg itself looks promising.
 The two work as a pair.
 One is the candle, the other is the wax.

 How Alcocoden Is Found